Elwilo3/GTW-practice-mod/README.md

 A practice mod for Get To Work that allows players to create checkpoints and teleport for easier practice.

-## Features
-- Custom checkpoint creation and management
-- Preset locations for key points in the game
-- Forward teleportation with adjustable distance
-- Menu for customazinion

 1. **Download and Install BepInEx:**
    - Download [BepInEx_x64_5.4.22.0.zip](https://github.com/Elwilo3/GTW-practice-mod/raw/refs/heads/main/files/BepInEx_win_x64_5.4.23.2.zip)